Quick View of What You'll Find on This Page

 Cardboard

 From Amazon boxes to toilet tissue tubes, cardboard takes up space in many recycling bins.
-There are so many ways to reuse and do craft projects with cardboard.
+However, there are so many ways to reuse and craft with cardboard.

-Smaller cardboard boxes are easy to transform into wardrobe organisers, too.
+Smaller cardboard boxes are also easy to transform into wardrobe organisers.
 Covering them with fabric gives them a professional look without breaking the bank.

 Plastic Bottles

 Plastic bottles are a challenge to recycle, making them environmental pariahs.
-However, because they are nearly impossible to avoid as a consumer, it’s even more important to look for creative ways to reuse them.
+However, because they are nearly impossible for consumers to avoid, it’s even more important to look for creative ways to reuse them.

 Two-litre bottles are a perfect size for recycling crafts.
 You can transform them into plant holders and even birdhouses.
 Smaller water bottles can be sliced into bracelet-sized rings.
 Cover them in fabric or yarn to make fashionable bangles.